PoisonedPoi/SocialVerificationWebsite/ReadMe.md

 13. `sudo chown -R tomcat:tomcat /opt/tomcat/` -- set ownership of the tomcat folder contents to tomcat (they are originally root as we used sudo to unpack it)

-14. sudo chmod -R u+x /opt/tomcat/bin` -- set permissions of tomcat bin folder (the bin contains the shell scripts to start/stop the server)
+14. `sudo chmod -R u+x /opt/tomcat/bin` -- set permissions of tomcat bin folder (the bin contains the shell scripts to start/stop the server)

 #### *Optional, set up auto run on server initilaize*
-sudo nano /opt/tomcat/conf/tomcat-users.xml ((optional if you want to setup an admin dashboard, see this for instructions on how: https://www.linuxshelltips.com/install-apache-tomcat-ubuntu/))
+`sudo nano /opt/tomcat/conf/tomcat-users.xml` -- optional if you want to setup an admin dashboard, see this for instructions on how: https://www.linuxshelltips.com/install-apache-tomcat-ubuntu/
 -- otherstuff to set up above

 *Note: at this point the tomcat manager should show up on at the server ip address with port 8080 (for example, http://138.49.185.129:8080/) from our local computer (see running tomcat)*